ragsan188-glitch/Python-Projects/Intermediate/02-Student-Management-System/README.md

 **Ragul YS**

-This project was developed as part of my Python learning journey to strengthen programming fundamentals through practical implementation of a student record management application.
+This project was developed as part of my Python learning journey to strengthen programming fundamentals through the practical implementation of a student record management system.